AI Prototyping · iOS Concept

 Eight expressions that match your progress

 The mascot has eight faces.
 You don’t pick which one shows up.
 Your progress does.
-Each face was generated with ChatGPT Image 2: same character, different expression, tied to a completion range.
+Each face is a fixed asset: same character, different expression, tied to a completion range.
 The more you finish, the further it moves along: gloom → disdain → mock → stubborn → eyeroll → smirk → forced-smile → cracked.
 Do nothing and you get gloom.
 Finish everything and you don’t get a happy grin.
 You get a face that’s cracked from the effort.
-Most apps praise you for doing the bare minimum.
-This one makes you earn the reaction.

 The eight Hooray mascot expressions in a grid, ordered low completion to high (gloom, disdain, mock, stubborn, eyeroll, smirk, forced-smile, cracked), one completion arc from 0% to 100%